-The SEAs (for Phases 1A and 1B) will describe all foreseeable offshore oil and gas exploration activities in the study area.
+The SEAs (for Phases 2A and 2B) will describe all foreseeable offshore oil and gas exploration activities in the study area.
 It will examine potential environmental interactions associated with these petroleum exploration activities.
-Exploration activities to be considered in the SEA include exploratory and delineation drilling, seismic survey activities (2D, 3D, vertical seismic profiling, geohazard surveys), geotechnical surveys, and wellsite abandonment.
+Exploration activities to be considered in the SEA include exploratory and delineation drilling, seismic survey activities (2D, 3D, Wide Angle Azimuth surveying, vertical seismic profiling, geohazard surveys), geotechnical surveys, and wellsite abandonment.
 The focus of the SEA will be on offshore exploration activities (and interactions with the environment of those activities) which are under the jurisdiction of the CNSOPB.
 The SEA will describe where data and information are lacking, or limited.
 Suggestions for strategies to address data gaps will be identified.